awesome-scripts/awesome-userscripts/README.md

 ### General

-* [Direct links out](https://openuserjs.org/scripts/nokeya/Direct_links_out) - Removes all "You are leaving our site" and redirection stuff from links.
-* [Linkify Plus Plus](https://greasyfork.org/scripts/4255-linkify-plus-plus) - Turn plain text URLs into links.
-* [Select text inside a link like Opera](https://greasyfork.org/scripts/789-select-text-inside-a-link-like-opera) - Disable link dragging and select text.
 * [Show and reload broken images](https://greasyfork.org/scripts/790-show-and-reload-broken-images) - Show and reload broken images, even when it contains "alt" tag.
 * [Show Password onMouseOver](https://greasyfork.org/scripts/32-show-password-onmouseover) - Show password when mouseover on password field.
-* [URL Shortener Unshortener](https://greasyfork.org/scripts/5359-url-shortener-unshortener) - Adds small button next to shortened URLs that will replace the shortened URLs with their real locations and vice-versa.
-Useful for when you don't want to blindly click links.

 ### Ads